zenoamaro/honeyloops/README.md

 Any argument given to the wrapper will be passed to the wrapped function, with the time elapsed since last frame as the last argument.
 If the handler is called again during a run, it will be scheduled for the next batch.

+Scheduling a handler will replaces all previous schedules for this handler or any other handler with the same tag.
+See the documentation for [tag](#honeyloopstag) below on how to group different handlers together.
+Note that you should tag handlers _before_ passing them to `batch()`.

 ### Honeyloops.tag